kesh-lang/kesh/README.md

 ]

 greet: ([name, age]: #person) -> {          -- typed function with argument unpacking
-    someone: name if age > 12 else 'kid'
-    "Hey, { someone }!"                     -- the block's last expression is returned }                                           -- and its return type inferred
+    someone: name if age > 12 else 'kid'    -- code block with a local variable "Hey, { someone }!"                     -- the last line's value is returned }                                           -- and its return type inferred

 joe.speak()                                 --> 'Hi, I'm Joe.'